Mortgage Loan Originators: What Are They And What Do They Do?

 What Is A Mortgage Loan Originator?

-A mortgage loan originator, or MLO, guides mortgage applicants throughout the mortgage approval process, from preparing the loan application through closing.
-MLOs are licensed by state and national authorities, and they’re knowledgeable about all the different types of mortgages.
+A mortgage loan originator, or MLO, guides mortgage applicants and borrowers through the mortgage approval process, from preparing the loan application through closing.
+MLOs are licensed by state and national authorities, and they're knowledgeable about all the different types of mortgages.